jcdotnet/jc-social-sharing/readme.txt

 - Fully responsive.
 - Fully translated into Spanish (es_ES).
 You can contribute to translate this plugin by contacting the author.
 - This plugin has a small file size and uses the necessary (just a few lines) JavaScript and CSS.
-- This plugin doesn't use external libraries, only installs font-awesome if hasn't been installed yet.
+- This plugin doesn't use external libraries, only installs Font Awesome if hasn't been installed yet.
 - This plugin doesn't create any tables on the WordPress database.

 == Support ==